Society for California Veterinary Vaccine Care ("SCVVC")

 Dr. and Mrs. Kopit provided caring and compassionate health care to pets at their private veterinary practice in Orange County, California for more than 20 years.
 In 2006, the Kopits began their journey to help more animals and people by providing free and low-cost mobile pet health care services in communities throughout several Southern California counties which were in desperate need of same.
 The combination of the need for these services and the need for public education led to the formation of the SCVVC in 2011.

-In August 2014 after months of work, the Kopits completed the conversion of their personal 40' motor home into a mobile spay, neuter, and disaster response unit and donated it to the SCVVC in order for the organization to continue on its mission protecting pets and people.
+In August 2014 after months of diligent work, the Kopits completed the conversion of their personal 40' motor home into a mobile spay, neuter, and disaster response unit and donated it to the SCVVC so that it could continue its mission protecting pets and people.

-Donations and grants will provide the SCVVC with the means to continue acquiring ongoing supplies and meet its other overhead costs in order to achieve its mission.
-Your contribution is greatly needed and extremely appreciated.
+The SCVVC is seeking grants and donations to maintain the day-to-day operational expenses of the mobile unit so that it may achieve its mission to help so many in need.
+Your support is extremely appreciated.
 Contributions to the SCVVC are tax-deductible to the extent permitted by law.
 (Federal Taxpayer Identification Number 45-2483357).
 100% of all donations are used to benefit animals.
 No proceeds from donations are used for administrative costs.
 Please help us meet our steadily increasing costs of medical supplies, medicine, food, bedding, and shelter for those less fortunate animals in desperate need of care.

 Donations can be made through the secured PayPal link on the "Make a Donation" page of this website, or checks can be made payable to the "SCVVC" and mailed to: P.O.
 Box 974, Yorba Linda, CA, 92885.
 For information on becoming a volunteer with our organization, or if you need more information about our organization or services, please email us at firstname.lastname@example.org.